grnet/synnefo/docs/install-guide-debian.rst

 .. code-block:: console

    root@node1:~ # snf-manage user-list

-This command should show you a list with only one user; the one we just created.
+This command should show you a list with only one user, the one we just created.
-This user should have an id with a value of ``1`` and flag "active" set to False.
+This user should have an id with a value of ``1`` and the flag "active" set to `False`.
 Now run:

 .. code-block:: console

    root@node1:~ # snf-manage user-modify 1 --verify --accept

 This verifies the user email and activates the user.
-When running in production, the activation is done automatically with different types of moderation, that Astakos supports.
-You can see the moderation methods (by invitation, whitelists, matching regexp, etc.) at the Astakos specific documentation.
+When running in production, the activation is done automatically with various types of moderation (by invitation, whitelists, matching regexp, etc.) that Astakos supports.
 In production, you can also manually activate a user, by sending him/her an activation email.
-See how to do this at the :ref:`User activation <user_activation>` section.

 Now let's go back to the homepage.
 Open ``http://node1.example.com/astakos/ui/`` with your browser again.
 Try to sign in using your new credentials.
 If the Astakos menu appears and you can see your profile, then you have successfully setup Astakos.

 Let's continue to install Pithos now.